irrdnet/irrd/docs/users/mirroring.rst

 the local data using NRTM queries.
 This requires a downloadable full copy, the serial belonging to that copy, and NRTM access.
 This method is recommended, as it is efficient and allows IRRd to generate a journal, if enabled, so that others can mirror the source from this IRRd instance too.
+IRRd will record changes in the journal with the same serial as the original source provided.

 Updates will be retrieved every `import_timer`, and IRRd will automatically perform a full import the first time, and then use NRTM for updates.